OrifInformatique/ci_packbase_hmvc/conventions.md

 ## HTML/PHP and CSS ##

-Element ids and classes are in kebab-case.
+Element ids and classes are in kebab-case, as Bootstrap classes.

 ## CSS ##